 Bible Verses about Caring For Creation

 The following is a listing of bible verses on creation, our relationship with the earth and our Creator.
-There are 52 verses in all l(New Revised Standard Version).
-You may choose to publish a different verse each week in your worship bulletin alongside announcements from your creation care group or with an environmental living tip.
+There are 52 verses listed here from the New Revised Standard Version.
+They may be used weekly within your congregation's bulletin along with an environmental living tip, or perhaps with announcements from your creation care group.
+They are listed in order.

 Genesis 1:1-2 In the beginning when God created the heavens and the earth, the earth was a formless void and darkness covered the face of the deep, while a wind from God swept over the face of the waters.